-LESLIE: John in Wisconsin is on the line with a washer/dryer question.
+LESLIE: John in Wisconsin wants to convert spare bedroom into laundry room.
 Tell us what you’re thinking about there.

-LESLIE: Now, would this still remain a guest room or would this become a new, snazzy laundry room?
+LESLIE: Now, after you convert spare bedroom into laundry room, would this still remain a guest room or would this become a new, snazzy laundry room?

 JOHN: Yeah, it’d be a laundry room, yeah.

 LESLIE: Generally, when you talk about resale value, the amount that you could possible resell your house for directly correlates to the amount of bedrooms and bathrooms that you have.
-So, you may want to start by talking with a local realtor who’s familiar with home values in your neighborhood, as to what the effect might be to removing a bedroom.
+So, you may want to start by talking with a local realtor who’s familiar with home values in your neighborhood, as to what the effect might be to converting spare bedroom into laundry room.

 Now, if you have no intention to sell and you’ve got this dream to have just a kick-butt, gigantic laundry room with perhaps a sewing area and enough ironing space, then this could be awesome for you guys.

 TOM: Now, in terms of your technical questions, obviously, you’re going to have to get hot and cold water there and you’re going to have to get electricity there for your washer and your dryer and 240-volt if it’s electric dryer in order to convert spare bedroom into laundry room.
 Venting was the one question you had and can you go up through the wall into the attic?
 Yes.
 But you can’t stop there.
 You have to continue with that vent, John, until it gets outside.
 You cannot dump the warm, moist, lint-ladened dryer exhaust

 up into the attic; you’ve got to take it outside.